ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ## Importing three.js to the project

 Open the `script.js` file in your repl.
-We'll import three.js by referencing it from a content distribution network (CDN), to get us up and running quickly.
+We'll import three.js by referencing it from a content distribution network (CDN) to get us up and running quickly.
 Add the following line to the `script.js` file to import three.js from the Skypack CDN:

 ```javascript
 import * as THREE from 'https://cdn.skypack.dev/three@0.140.2';
 ```

 The [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) keyword is used to import a [JavaScript `module`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
-It will not work as is, we need to indicate that this script file is a module.
-To make this work, we need to change the default `script` tag in the `index.html` file to the following:
+It will not work as is – we need to indicate that this script file is a module.
+To make this work, change the default `script` tag in the `index.html` file to the following:

 ```html
 <script type="module" src="script.js"></script>